 Pete and I matched on Tinder, and it took us a month to meet up because we were both afraid the other was a lunatic.
 Great start, huh?
 In my defense, his main photo was of him kissing Katy Perry on the cheek, which screams fake profile.

 Eventually, we met at a bar, and immediately I was smitten.
 He was good-looking, funny, adventurous, and wild; everything I was looking for.
-He was based about two hours out of Seoul so I would occasionally see him on the weekend, and he’d usually stay over for a few days.
-The relationship picked up quickly, and I dove in head first.
+He was based about two hours out of Seoul, so I would occasionally see him on the weekend, and he’d usually stay over for a few days.
+The relationship picked up quickly, and I dove in headfirst.
 If only I had been more cautious and recognized the warning signs (facepalm).

-One evening while we were walking, he mentioned something about growing up in church.
+One evening while we were walking, he mentioned something about growing up in the church.
 I was surprised and said, “oh, I had no idea.”
-His responded with a salty “that’s because you never ask me about myself.”
+He responded with a salty “that’s because you never ask me about myself.”
 Damn.
 Okay.
 My Bad.
 My heart was trying to keep a safe distance.
 I then dove in deeper and tried to make more of an effort in getting to know him on an intimate level, which was ultimately our demise.

-It was a hot, muggy summer day and we were cooling off under a large bridge at the park.
+It was a hot, muggy summer day, and we were cooling off under a large bridge at the park.
 We started to discuss what “this” was and how we would make it work because he was stationed there, and I was only in Seoul temporarily.
-He brought up the fact that I had previously dated a guy in the Army years prior, and said, as he had before, that their situations were completely different.
+He brought up the fact that I had previously dated a guy in the Army years prior and said, as he had before, that their situations were completely different.
 I said I understood and trailed off about how I didn’t think it would be a problem.
 He then blurted out, “why does every conversation with you have to be so serious and deep?”
 I’m sorry, what?
 And that was the moment I shut down.
 What an awful thing to say to someone.
 Should I have asked more or fewer questions?
 Nothing satisfied him.

 Pete, if you’re reading this, you were a jerk, and you made me feel like I needed to apologize for being myself.
 Ew.
 Rude.